colbyfayock/hyper-bros-trading-workshop/lessons/04 - Add Snipcart to the homepage.md

 #### Goal

-Create a local environment to store the Snipcart API key.
+Create a local environment variable to store the Snipcart API key.
 Then add that environment variable to Netlify and redeploy.

 #### Where We'll Make Changes
 * `src/pages/index.js`